bcgov/put/docs/allowing-subflow-called-by-any-workflow.md

 - `workflowsFromSameOwner` / `workflowsFromSameProject` – only workflows from the same owner/project can call this.
 - `workflowsFromAList` – only specific workflows can call this.

 On commercial editions, you can configure these via the UI.
-On Community Edition, the setting is present in the DB but **not exposed** in the UI, so you can’t change it normally.
+On Community Edition, the setting is present in the DB but **not exposed** in the UI, so you can't change it normally.

 By manually editing the `settings` JSON, we are:

 - Bypassing the lack of UI controls.
 - Forcing the sub-workflow to use `callerPolicy: "any"`, effectively disabling the restriction.

 ---

-## 10. Rollback Strategy
+## 9. Rollback Strategy

 If something goes wrong, you have two main rollback options: